In the media

 Our Directors and Advocates are highly regarded in their fields of expertise and have undertaken a number of media interviews and written articles for publication.
 Read a selection below.

 Former Metropolitan Police head of news Chris Webb has been appointed as the strategic comms lead for the London Local Resilience Forum’s (LRF) COVID-19 Communication Group, which comprises local councils and regional emergency services.

 EPiCC (Emergency Practitioners in Crisis Communication) will support the development and delivery of effective crisis communication by providing a network for all who practice and operate in this arena to share good practice, train, learn and exercise within a safe environment.

-THE FUTURE media and communication response to emergencies and disasters within the UK will be shaped by a new not for profit organisation launched today (Tuesday, 4 th February).
+THE FUTURE media and communication response to emergencies and disasters within the UK will be shaped by a new organisation launched today (Tuesday, 4 th February).

 The response to emergencies and disasters in the UK is set to be enhanced by a new organisation that will support the sharing of good practice and training.